thediveo/go-plugger/README.md

 For a more elaborate "example", please also look at `internal/staticplugin/` and `internal/dynamicplugin/` (these are the built-in test cases).

+Please note that in order to use dynamically loaded plugins, the build tag `plugger_dynamic` needs to be set.
+The `plugger` module now defaults to **not including** support for dynamically loading plugins, unless explicitly requested by the `plugger_dynamic` build tag.
+The default avoids linker warnings when building fully static binaries without any dynamic C library references.

 ### Registering and Calling Interfaces